-This system is to be the first line of backup communications in case the FPL HTN-phone system was to fail_is unavailable_and is also capable of providing access to the FPL computer system or for facsimile transmissions.
-All-FPL managers, plants and facilities have listed cellular phones for normal business purposes.
+This system is to be the first line of backup communications in case the FPL phone system is unavailable and is also capable of providing access to the FPL computer system or for facsimile transmissions.
+FPL managers, plants and facilities have listed cellular phones for normal business purposes.

-Following a hurricane, it is possible that cellular towers or other communications equipment will be damaged preventing and may prevent conventional communication between FPL sites and command centers.
-To mitigate this scenario, s atellite phones have been installed at all FPL power plants including nuclear sites, at the system control center, at the FPLCC, and provided to each of the Station Managers.
+Following a hurricane, it is possible that communications equipment will be damaged and may prevent conventional communication between FPL sites and command centers.
+To mitigate this scenario, satellite phones have been installed at all FPL power plants including nuclear sites, at the system control center, at the FPLCC, and provided to each of the StationManagers.